 Updating door hardware can be expensive but if you’re looking for a budget friendly fix, I want to show you how you can update door hardware for under $10!
 Read the full post to see how.

 If you’ve been around my blog at all then you know I love DIY!
 Not only do I love anything DIY, but I love DIY on a budget.
 Every time I am contemplating on ways to update my home my first thoughts go to…”can I do it myself”, and is the time I put into a project worth the money I would be saving?
-So when it came to the task of updating my interior door hardware this DIY project was a no brainer.
+So when it came to the task to update my door hardware this DIY project was a no brainer.
 Have you all seen the cost of door hardware lately?!
 Yikes!
 So after some research I decided that some good ole spray paint could go a long way in this project.

 There were many things I absolutely loved about my home when I moved in, but the out of date door hardware was not one of them.
 You know how you have that one thing that you see everyday and it just drives you crazy?
 Well this was that “one thing” for me!
 Here is what they looked like before: